louis-young/finance-management-tool/README.md

 # Finance Management Tool

 A finance management tool that allows you to manage, visualise, and locally persist financial expenses.
-Build in React and TypeScript.
+Built with React and TypeScript.

 ![Finance Management Tool](documentation/finance-management-tool.jpg)